Consider 9 healthy dog breeds with the longest lifespans

 Looking to add a furry friend to your family?
 You can’t go wrong with a Shih Tzu.

 These pint-sized pups are not only adorable, but they’re also full of personality.
-Shih Tzus have a lifespan of 10 to 16 years, with the average being around 13 years — which is longer than many other breeds.
+Shih Tzus have a lifespan of 10 to 16 years, with an average of around 13 years, which is longer than that of many other breeds.

 Some even live 18 years.
 However, their long life expectancy comes with a tradeoff: Shih Tzus are prone to health issues like obesity and respiratory, knee, and dental problems.

-That’s why it’s essential to keep an eye on your Shih Tzu’s weight and make sure they get regular checkups with the vet.
+That’s why it’s essential to monitor your Shih Tzu’s weight and ensure they receive regular veterinary checkups.

 Why the breed’s a great choice